Edo Community, victims decry demolition of 80 properties

 By Dapo Akinrefon

-It was a day of wailing in Ulegun, a peaceful and growing community on the Benin-Abraka Road as thousands of home owners watched their life-time investments broken into rubbles and ruins by bulldozers ordered by the Edo state government.
+It was a day of wailing in Ulegun, a peaceful and growing community on the Benin-Abraka Road as thousands of home owners watched their life-time investments broken into rubbles and ruins by bulldozers ordered by some chiefs.

 Plot after plot, the bulldozers crawled over 80 houses and other belongings worth billions of naira and threw the law-abiding home owners into the streets.